 In general, if you're unsure how to treat a security problem, find someone with experience and talk to them about it.
 Assessing and handling vulnerabilities is very much an acquired skill, and it's easy to make missteps the first few times.

-See also the Apache Software Foundation guidelines on handling security vulnerabilities at http://www.apache.org/security/committers.html.
-They are an excellent checklist you can compare against to see if you're doing everything carefully.
+The Apache Software Foundation's guidelines on handling security vulnerabilities at https://www.apache.org/security/committers.html are are an excellent checklist that you can compare against to see if you're doing everything carefully.

 E.g., a release manager who maybe isn't a core developer but who is already trusted to roll releases anyway.
 I've seen cases where companies who had been long involved in a project had managers as members of the project's security group, even though those managers had never committed a line of code, because by common consent the project's maintainers trusted them and felt it was to the project's benefit for them to see vulnerability reports as soon as possible.
 There is no one rule that will be appropriate for all projects, but in general, the core maintainers should follow the principle that anyone who receives security reports must be trustable both in terms of intention and in terms of their technical ability to not accidentally leak information (e.g., someone whose email gets hacked regularly should probably not be on the security list).

 If you don't know what all of these terms mean, find people you trust who do and get them to help your project.
 Handling security vulnerablities competently requiries a working knowledge of these concepts.